Last updated on: January 27, 2026

 iSchedule

-- Schedule an iUpdate Task to run on a recurring basis
+- Schedule an iUpdate task to run on a recurring basis

 - Schedule an iUpdate or iImport task to run after hours